Interview Query

 GROUP BY 1

 I did that to get away from averages in our bucketing system.
-Outliers would make it more difficult to measure the effect of bad ratings.
+Outliers would make measuring the effect of bad ratings more difficult.
 For example, if a query had a 1 rating and another had a 5 rating, that would equate to an average of 3.
-Whereas in my solution, a query with all of the results under 1, 2, or 3 lets us know that it actually has bad ratings.
+In my solution, a query with all of the results under 1, 2, or 3 lets us know that it has bad ratings.

-In product metrics interviews, you’ll likely be asked about analytics, but the discussion will be more theoretical.
-You’ll propose a solution to a problem, and supply the metrics you’ll use to investigate or solve it.
-You may or may not be required to write a SQL query to get those metrics.
+You’ll likely be asked about analytics in product metrics interviews, but the discussion will be more theoretical.
+You’ll propose a solution to a problem and supply the metrics you’ll use to investigate or solve it.
+You may or may not be required to write an SQL query to get those metrics.

 We’ll start with an example product metrics case study question: